lab-of-living-matter/freqent/freqent/tests/brusselator/README.md

 The simulations are run using a Gillespie algorithm, contained in the class in `brusselator_gillespie.py`.

-Below is an example with a specified random seed to ensure reproducibility
+Below is an example of how to run the simulation and calculate the entropy production rate.
+The simulation takes approximately 3 minutes to run on a 2016 Macbook Air.

 ```python
 import numpy as np